DigiBP/digibp-spiez/README.md

 ## Overall Process
 The following figure shows a simple visualization of our overall process.
 This process is divided in four sub processes.
-- Basic Insurance
+- Basic Insurance process
-- Additional Insurance
+- Additional Insurance process
 - Calculate Price